sptripathi/xplus-xsd2cpp/README.txt

 XmlPlus Source Package:
 =======================

 This is a XmlPlus source package.
+The source is built into libraries and tools.
+These XmlPlus set of libraries/tools provide:
-This package contains a xsd2cpp tool that provides C++ Data Binding for W3C XML Schema.
-The XmlPlus library also provides validating DOM-Parser and DOM-writer.
+  •	 C++ Data Binding for W3C XML Schema.
+  •	 validating DOM-Parser and DOM-writer.

 To learn how to build this source package and the rest, please read the documentation.